Statistics and Data Analysis: Overall: use R. Its has the largest ecosystem of statistical packages.

 - Otherwise, use Haskell.

-Notebooks: I use Pluto for Julia, Marimo for Python, and Jupyter for everything else.
+Notebooks: I use Pluto for Julia, Marimo for Python and RStudio for R.

 Static Site Generation: Use Quarto.
 Compared to Jekyll, niceties like latex math, computational notebooks and bibliography management are built in.